PerlAlien/Alien-Build/README.md

 files recursively except for the `_alien` directory.
 This is helpful when you have an old install with files that may break the new build.

+For a non-share install this doesn't do anything.

 ## system

     $build->system($command);